mdeff/paper-cryoem-orientation-recovery/reviews.md

 TODO baselines / benchmark to SOTA: either done, either why not.
 No experimental or real data because there wouldn't be true orientations to compare to.
 Such a comparison would require an entirely different evaluation pipeline, which we see as a separate contribution left for future work.

+TODO baselines / benchmark to SOTA: either done, either why not.
+We are not at the stage where our method can be usefully compared to existing pipelines because we haven't ... transfer learning.
+We don't have experience with Cryosparc, Relion, and Aspire.
+CryoSparc, as the most automated pipeline of all, might be an option / we'll try to do it, etc.
+The other packages unfortunately require too much tuning and previous experience to properly use.

 ## 2021-08-04 Preliminary reviews

 * Reviewer RNam: Rating: 5 / Confidence: 5